Known4225/Font-Editor/README.md

 You can also press l and load a character as an onion skin by attaching the number 1 2 or 3 at the end of it (like type "a1" into the load bar)

-The font is based on Roberto
+The font is based on Roboto

 It includes characters from a few different alphabets